seb3773/tuneperf/README.md

-# TunePerf - The Ultimate Linux System Tuner
+# TunePerf - Linux System Tuner

 **TunePerf** is an "Expert-level" system orchestration and performance tuning Bash script for Linux.